 - In a small mixing bowl, whisk together flour, salt, and 1/2 teaspoon of cinnamon; set aside.

-- In a medium bowl, cream together lard and confectioners' sugar until light and fluffy, about 2 minutes.
+- In a medium bowl, using a handheld mixer, cream together lard and confectioners' sugar until light and fluffy, about 2 minutes.
 Stir in vanilla.
 Stir flour mixture into lard mixture to form a stiff dough.

 - In a small bowl, mix together 1 cup granulated sugar and 1 teaspoon cinnamon.